ibm-cloud-docs/schematics/schematics_reference.md

 ```
 {: pre}

-### ibmcloud terraform action plan
+### `ibmcloud terraform action plan`
 {: #action-plan}

-Scan the Terraform configuration files in your source control repository and compare this configuration against the {{site.data.keyword.cloud_notm}} resouces that are already deployed.
+Scan the Terraform configuration files in your source control repository and compare this configuration against the {{site.data.keyword.cloud_notm}} resources that are already deployed.
 The CLI output shows the {{site.data.keyword.cloud_notm}} resources that must be added or removed to achieve the state that is described in your configuration file.
 {: shortdesc}

 ```